SuperSuperDev/project-3-client/README.md

 ![](/readme-img/whiteboard.gif)

-After understanding our steps and planning out the development, we split our workload, with Steven starting the work on the front-end and myself and Ali working on the back-end.
+After understanding our steps and planning out the development, we split our workload, with Steven starting the work on the frontend and myself and Ali working on the backend.

-Once we finished the back-end in three days we joined Steven and split into working on different React components in the front-end on different Git branches.
+Once we finished the backend in 4 days we joined Steven and split into working on different React components in the frontend on different Git branches.

 We would spend 1 to 2 hours a day on debugging and  would continuously assist one another where required.